Sabelo Mlangeni talks BJP through his in-depth portraits of post-apartheid communities in South Africa

 As he became more comfortable with the language, Mlangeni began to search for stories about everyday life.
 Struck by how clean Johannesburg’s streets were each morning, compared to how they were at the end of each day, he set out to find out who was sweeping them.

 This led to a series called Invisible Women, 2006, which shows the women who sweep Johannesburg in the dead of the night – addressing some of the challenges they may face, working in the dark in one of the most dangerous cities in the world.
-Having won the first Africa Mediaworks Photography Prize, Mlangeni has chosen to show images from this series in London.
+After winning the first Africa Mediaworks Photography Prize this year, Mlangeni chose to show images from this series in London.

 Mlangeni’s projects can take a long time; he tends to dip in and out of them, and return to the same places with a fresh eye and clearer understanding of the images he wants to make.
 But mostly, time is important because he values having a relationship with his subjects.